-- Non normal amplification from WH notes, plus: maximization of $\Psi(\tau)^T \Psi(\tau)$ instead of $d/dt \Psi(t=0)$ described in the WH notes.
-Eigenvalue is the amplification factor from the initial conditions to the amplified state. - WWBs in observations: seem stochastic, seen to precede each El Nino event, affect Pacific by forcing of equatorial Kelvin waves.
-Show Hovmoller diagram with WWBs and SST from Yu et al. (2003), in jpg file; wind stress sequence showing WWB evolution from Vecchi and Harrison (1997) (all Figs at end of this report); effects of wind bursts on SST and thermocline depth (heat content) from Mcphaden and Yu (1999) Figs 1,2,3 (last one is model results); ocean-only model response to a strong WWB: Zhang and Rothstein (1998), Figs. 4, 5, showing the response to a wind burst after 10 days and after several months;

-• Stochastic optimals: (can also leave this to be discussed in the context of ENSO) the derivation from Tziperman and Ioannou (2002): consider a stochastically forced linear system:
+- Non normal amplification (similar to WH notes, but maximizing Ψ(τ)^TΨ(τ) instead of |dΨ(t = 0)/dt|2 as described in WH notes.): transient growth; geometric view using a 2×2 example of dx/dt = Ax where x = (x, y), with eigenvectors on unit circle, derivation of optimal i.c that maximize x(τ)^Tx(τ) as first eigenvector of B^TB where B is the propagator B = exp(Aτ); corresponding eigenvalue is the amplification factor from the initial conditions to the amplified state. - WWBs in observations: seem stochastic, seen to precede each El Nino event, affect Pacific by forcing of equatorial Kelvin waves.
+Show Hovmoller diagram with WWBs and SST from Yu et al. (2003), in jpg file; wind stress sequence showing WWB evolution from Vecchi and Harrison (1997) (Figs on pages 41, 42, 43 at the end of this report); effects of wind bursts on SST and thermocline depth (heat content) from Mcphaden and Yu (1999) Figs 1,2,3 (last one is model results); ocean-only model response to a strong WWB: Zhang and Rothstein (1998), Figs. 4, 5, showing the response to a wind burst after 10 days and after several months; - (time permitting) Stochastic optimals: (can also leave this to be discussed in the context of THC) the derivation from Tziperman and Ioannou (2002): consider a stochastically forced linear system: